com-lihaoyi/scalatags/Readme.md

 )
 ```

 Variables can be inserted into the templates as Strings, simply by adding them to an element's children.
-This prints
+This prints:
-:

 ```html
 <html>